studiocolibri/billy-bike/content/fr/privacy-policy.md

 Payment Information.
 If You purchase services or products from the Services, we will collect the billing and financial information necessary to process Your charges, which may include Your postal and email addresses.
 We may also receive the billing and payment information that You provide when Your purchase is processed by another party.

 Invitation Service.
 BILLY may offer an invitation service to tell a friend about the Services.
 If You choose to use our invitation service to tell a friend about the Services, we may ask You for information needed to send the invitation, such as Your friend’s email address or phone number.
 We may also offer You the opportunity to invite Your friend via third party services such as Facebook, Instagram or Twitter.
 We will automatically send Your friend a one-time email or text message inviting him or her to try the Service.
 By providing email addresses or phone numbers of non-Users, You represent that You have the right to do so and that such information may also be provided to the third party service that You have designated to contact the non-User.
 We store and use this information to send this invitation, to register a friend if Your invitation is accepted, and to track the success of our invitation service.
-Your friend may contact us at info@billy.bike to request that we remove this information from our database.
+Your friend may contact us at team@billy.bike to request that we remove this information from our database.

 Passively Collected Information